ThiwankaShan/surge-internship-assessment/Readme.md

 - [Node](https://nodejs.org/en/download/) ^18.0.0
 - [npm](https://nodejs.org/en/download/package-manager/)

-notice, you need client and server runs concurrently in different terminal session, in order to make them talk to each other
+note, you need client and server runs concurrently in different terminal session, in order to make them talk to each other

 ## Client-side usage(PORT: 3000)
 ```terminal